yohman/25-1-UIUX/Overview.md

    - **Example**: Many users have a “mental model” that a shopping cart icon in the top right corner will let them view or edit their purchases.
 Breaking these conventions can create confusion.
    - **Design Tip**: Match your design with common mental models and established patterns to reduce the learning curve.

----

-## Pre-Class
+### Pre-Class
 - **Research**:
-  Read about **human cognitive principles**—such as cognitive load, memory limits, chunking, and attention—and note how they manifest in everyday applications or websites.
+  Read about **human cognitive principles**—cognitive load, memory limits, chunking, and attention—and note how they manifest in everyday applications or websites.
 - **Reflect**:
   Jot down a few cognitive challenges (e.g., too many steps, hidden features, complex forms) you’ve encountered in apps or sites you frequently use.

----

-## In-Class
+### In-Class
 1. **Lecture**
    - **Human Cognitive Limits**
      - Delve deeper into short-term memory capacity and the implications of **“7 ± 2”** (or more recent research suggesting **“4 ± 1”** items).